finegeometer/articles/memory-safety-alternative.md

 # Move, Copy, Del

-In Rust, only values of certain types can be copied.
+In Rust, only values of certain types can be freely copied.
 This is determined by the `Copy` trait.
-But Rust allows *any* value to freely moved or destroyed.
+But Rust allows *any* value to be freely moved or destroyed.

 In my hypothetical language, as well as `Copy`, there are `Move` and `Del` traits.
 These control whether values can be moved and/or deleted.

 There is one problem I haven't solved.
 I want functions to be able to change the type of objects, without moving them.
-But I don't know how to notate the type signatures of such functions.
+But I don't know how to express the type signatures of such functions.

 I suppose in a less low-level language than Rust, one could simply box everything, and thus avoid the need for `Move`.
 But if that's not acceptable, I have no solution.